ericmoritz/fp/README.md

 # Goals

- * Provide the tools to decoratively compose functions using `partial`, `compose` and `thread` seen often in FP.
+ * Provide the functions to make compositions of functions using `partial`, `compose` and `thread` seen often in FP.
  * Provide a collection of useful predicates and operator functions to use with higher-order functions